Public Domain Catalog

 The Black Godfather

-(1974) Rod Perry.
+(1974, color) Rod Perry.
 A neighborhood hoodlum fights his way to the top of a drug-selling gang.
+Brief nudity and language.

 The Black Six